1712n/wall-e/wiki/test_file_best_practices.md

 ### ❌ Avoid

-- **Unit Tests or Internal Implementation Checks**: Do not include tests that check specific internal functions or logic, as integration tests should treat the worker as a black box.
+- **Unit Tests or Internal Implementation Checks**: Avoid testing specific internal functions or logic, as integration tests should generally treat the worker as a black box.
+However, it is acceptable to include Drizzle ORM function calls, such as SQL query construction and validation.
 Example:
 ```ts
 it('calculates similarity score', () => {
 	expect(calculateScore(0.8, 0.3)).toBeCloseTo(0.7273);